 You know that feeling when you can’t concentrate on a task?
 You know the anxious feeling that creeps up when you can’t seem to find the time to complete a simple task?
 I know what you’re thinking, so let me be clear: those are the symptoms of Attention Deficit Disorder (ADD) and the corresponding symptoms of Hyperactivity Disorder (HD).
 However, they are not the ONLY symptoms!
 In this article, we’ll be showing you the symptoms of ADHD, so that’ll it’ll possibly help you to know whether you have ADHD or not.
 Of course, if you think that you have ADHD, you should first go find professional help so that you can confirm whether you have it.
 Let’s get started!

 1. Getting easily distracted is a sign of ADHD.
 Or, at least, that’s what the experts say.
 Unusual focus can be a symptom of ADHD as well as an indicator that the condition may be at play.
 If you have a hard time maintaining your attention on an activity (whether a task at work or a game at the park), you might suffer from ADHD.
 Those who experience this symptom, often consider consuming cannabis edibles for adhd.
 Cannabis has been linked with the boost of dopamine levels in the brain, which in turn can help in stimulating mental focus.

 2. Do you feel like there’s something missing from your life?
-Do you feel like you’re always running around and never sit still?
+Do you feel like you’re always running around and never sitting still?
 Do you feel like you’re missing out on your child’s life or that you don’t have time for your friends?
 If so, you may be suffering from ADHD.
 ADHD is a neurological disorder that makes it incredibly difficult for you to focus on anything for more than a few seconds.
-You may feel like you need to constantly move around and interact with the world around you, and you may even feel like you need to constantly talk to people.
+You may feel like you need to constantly move around and interact with the world around you, and you might even feel like you need to constantly talk to people.
 And to cope with the symptoms, some may even turn to cannabis-related products (read more here).